wp-plugins/dynamic-widgets/readme.txt

 == Changelog ==

+= Version 1.5.x =

+* Added security preventing calling scripts creatively

 = Version 1.5.9 =

 * Added support for IP range
 * Bugfix for URL and Pages module does not show the green checkmark and not showing the settings made
 * Bugfix for Single Post Catregory is saved wrong
 * Bugfix for Strict warning notice in author_module.php at line 42

 = Version 1.5.8 =